Theodosian: A Deep Dive into Memory-Hierarchy-Centric FHE Acceleration: Microarchitectural Analysis of Prior GPU FHE Acceleration

 \subsection{Memory wall in polynomial operation kernels}

-To characterize the GPU microarchitectural behavior, we conducted a kernel-level analysis focusing on the computationally demanding NTT and BConv kernels based on Cheddar.
-We profiled these kernels using NVIDIA Nsight Compute~\cite{nsight-compute} and measured the utilization rates of the hardware components discussed in \S\ref{sec:boot:gpu}.
-For each kernel, we evaluated with multiple limb counts $L$, including values substantially higher (up to 264) than those used by a single polynomial ($<$64).
+We first conducted a kernel-level analysis focusing on the computationally demanding NTT and BConv kernels based on Cheddar~\cite{asplos-2026-cheddar}.
+For each kernel, we evaluated with multiple limb counts $L$, including values substantially higher (up to $264$) than those used by a single polynomial ($<64$).
 These high-$L$ configurations correspond to cases with multiple parallel polynomial operations, which can arise even within single-ciphertext bootstrapping, as discussed in \S\ref{sec:opt:parallel}.
+Varying $L$ over a wide range allows us to study how increasing levels of parallelism impact compute and memory utilization.